openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 On first start you will find the setup wizard:

-Select "Do not import settings".
-Remark: This dialog will only pop up if an older version of Android Studion was detected.
+Select "Do not import settings" as we don't want to import settings from previous installations.

    ![Do not import settings](../images/studioSetup/01_ImportSettings.png)